jhidding/OpenCL-tutorial/README.md

   found on the host.
 - lesson1: computes squares of an array of numbers.
 - lesson2: generates two arrays on the device and computes the sum.
-- lesson3: TODO: compute the sum of an array recursively.
+- lesson3: compute the sum of an array recursively.

 ### Build instructions

 These lessons can be compiled using the Boil build tool.
 This build tool can be found as an example application in the [Noodles repository](http://www.github.com/NLeSC/noodles).
+If you have a working CMakeLists.txt, I'd be happy to add it to the repository.

 ### Links